josephxbrick/documentorganizer/README.md

 ## Date format

-You can between the formats mm/dd/yyyy and m/d/yyyy, or choose a custom date format.
-Use the elements below to construct a custom format.
+You can choose between the formats mm/dd/yyyy and m/d/yyyy, or create a custom date format.
+Use the date elements below to construct a custom format.
 You can use either lowercase or uppercase for the elements.

 ### Month elements, assuming it's January:
 * [mmmm] – January